Your search did not match any results.

 When writing rules for an NSG, you have the option to specify an NSG as the source of traffic (for ingress rules) or the traffic's destination (for egress rules).
 The ability to specify an NSG means that you can easily write rules to control traffic between two different NSGs.
 The NSGs must be in the same VCN.

-Security lists let you define a set of security rules that apply to all the VNICs in an entire subnet while Network security groups (NSGs) let you define a set of security rules that apply to a group of VNICs of your choice (including the vnic's of load balancers or DB systems) within a VCN.
+Security lists let you define a set of security rules that apply to all the VNICs in an entire subnet while network security groups (NSGs) let you define a set of security rules that apply to a group of VNICs of your choice (including the VNIC's of load balancers or database systems) within a VCN.

 A VCN route table contains rules to route traffic that's ultimately destined for locations outside the VCN.

 Each rule in a route table has a destination CIDR block and a route target.
 When the subnet's outgoing traffic matches the destination CIDR block of the route rule, traffic is routed to the route target.
-Examples of common route targets: an internet gateway, a dynamic routing gateway.
+Examples of common route targets include: an internet gateway or a dynamic routing gateway.